Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Applications

-A more detailed examination of the macro-averaged F1-scores reveals further findings worth discussing: \begin{itemize} \item Averaged GloVe representations partly, though not consistently, produce a slight advantage over basic BOW preprocessing.
-This emphasizes that employing transfer learning on conventional machine learning algorithms by extracting pretrained features (here: GloVe embeddings) and taking them as the data representation input might be beneficial---even if averaging over the embeddings erases information on word order and dependencies.

 \item For the Ethos and Abortion applications, RoBERTa outperforms BERT to a small extent.
-This finding is consistent with previous research \citep{Liu2019}.
-In general, it is difficult to disentangle the effects of single modifications of the original BERT architecture and pretraining that BERT-extensions as RoBERTa implement \citep{Assenmacher2020}.
-It is likely, however, that one important contribution is the longer pretraining on more and more varied data \citep{Liu2019}.
-Whereas BERT is pretrained on a corpus of books and Wikipedia articles, RoBERTa additionally is pretrained on three more large data sets that are based on text passages from the web \citep{Liu2019}.
-The larger and more heterogeneous pretraining corpus is likely to enable RoBERTa to learn language representations that better generalize across a diverse set of target task corpora as inspected here.
+This finding is consistent with previous research \citep[p.~7]{Liu2019}.
+In general, it is difficult to disentangle the effects of single modifications of the original BERT architecture and pretraining settings that BERT-extensions as RoBERTa implement \citep{Assenmacher2020}.
+It is likely, however, that one important contribution is the longer pretraining on more and more varied data.
+Whereas BERT is pretrained on a corpus of books and Wikipedia articles, RoBERTa is additionally pretrained on three more large data sets that are based on text passages from the web \citep[p.~5-6]{Liu2019}.
+The larger and more heterogeneous pretraining corpus is likely to enable RoBERTa to produce representations that better generalize across a diverse set of target task corpora as inspected here.

-\item In the Ethos application, BERT and RoBERTa do not only exceed the performances of the other evaluated models but also the best performing model developed by \citet{Duthie2018} that had created the Ethos Dataset with the corresponding multi-class classification task.
-To differentiate non-ethotic from positive and from negative ethotic sentences, \citet{Duthie2018} had created an elaborate NLP pipeline including a POS tagger, dependency parsing, anaphora resolution, entity extraction, sentiment classification, and a deep RNN. \citet{Duthie2018} report a macro-averaged F1-score of $0.65$ for their best model.
-BERT and RoBERTa surpass this performance.
+\item In the Ethos application, BERT and RoBERTa do not only exceed the performances of the other evaluated models but also the best performing model developed by \citet{Duthie2018}.
+To differentiate non-ethotic from positive and from negative ethotic sentences, \citet{Duthie2018} had created an elaborate NLP pipeline including a POS tagger, dependency parsing, anaphora resolution, entity extraction, sentiment classification, and a deep RNN. \citet[p.~4045]{Duthie2018} report a macro-averaged $F_1$-Score of $0.65$ for their best model.
+BERT and RoBERTa here surpass this performance.
 As the pretrained BERT and ROBERTa models are simply fine-tuned to the Ethos classification target task without implementing (and having to come up with) an extensive and complex preprocessing pipeline, this demonstrates the efficiency and power of transfer learning.